GeneMAN: Generalizable Single-Image 3D Human Reconstruction from Multi-Source Human Data: Experiments

 \subsection{Ablation Study}

-\textbf{Effectiveness of Geometry Reconstruction and Texture Generation.} Fig.~\ref{fig:abl1} analyzes the effectiveness of each stage proposed in our framework.
+\textbf{Effectiveness of Geometry and Texture Reconstruction.} Fig.~\ref{fig:abl1} analyzes the effectiveness of each stage proposed in our framework.
 Compared with geometry initialization (a), geometry sculpting in (b) smooths the excessively noisy surface and recovers high-frequency details, such as clothing wrinkles and facial features.
 In (c), the latent space texturing yields a reasonably satisfactory result; however, the back view remains inconsistent, and the texture appears slightly blurred.
-To address this, (d) enhance the coarse texture into a final refined texture through pixel space texturing, optimizing the UV map.

-\textbf{Effectiveness of \OM{} 2D Prior Model.} To evaluate the efficacy of our \OM{} 2D prior model, we compare the mesh results extracted from the NeRF~\cite{mildenhall2021nerf} stage utilizing the pretrained DeepFloyd-IF~\cite{saharia2022photorealistic} model (``original 2D prior'') versus our \OM{} 2D prior model (``\OM{} 2D prior'').
+To address this, (d) enhance the coarse texture into a final refined texture through pixel space texturing. \textbf{Effectiveness of \OM{} 2D Prior Model.} To assess the efficacy of \OM{} 2D prior model, we compare the mesh results extracted from the NeRF~\cite{mildenhall2021nerf} stage utilizing the pretrained DeepFloyd-IF~\cite{saharia2022photorealistic} model (``original 2D prior'') versus \OM{} 2D prior model (``\OM{} 2D prior'').
 Note that we select the NeRF stage output for visualization to clearly demonstrate the impact of the diffusion prior, whereas subsequent geometry and texture disentanglement may obscure this effect.
-As illustrated in Fig.~\ref{fig:abl2} (a) and (b), the red-boxed regions reveal that the original 2D prior results in an uneven shirt hem, with the back extending lower than the front.
-In contrast, \OM{} 2D prior model maintains multi-view consistency in both geometry and texture, enhancing overall reconstruction.
+As shown in Fig.~\ref{fig:abl2} (a) and (b), the red-boxed regions reveal that the original 2D prior results in an uneven shirt hem, with the back extending lower than the front.
+In contrast, \OM{} 2D prior model ensures multi-view consistency in both geometry and texture, enhancing overall reconstruction.

 \textbf{Effectiveness of \OM{} 3D Prior Model.} To assess how \OM{} 3D prior model (``\OM{} 3D prior'') make influence on reconstruction results, we conduct a comparison by substituting it with the original Zero-1-to-3~\cite{liu2023zero} model (``original 3D prior'') in our framework.
 As indicated in Fig.~\ref{fig:abl2}, (c) reveals unnatural human poses, with the neck and head leaning forward, misaligned with the input image.
 In contrast, our \OM{} 3D prior model, finetuned on a large-scale multi-source human dataset, captures a more natural pose and shape prior, as shown in (d).
 This comparison highlights that our \OM{} 3D prior offers more reliable and coherent guidance, leading to improved geometric accuracy and a more realistic human structure.